LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 			- Try_case12 if valid=1 and iskeymatch=1 and canput=2 and isbackup=1; otherwise, read_case12
 		* Stage 11:
 			- Access port_forward_tbl
-				- If (valid=0 or zerovote=2) and lock=0, update PUTREQ to PUTREQ_POP and recirculate
+				- If (valid=0 or zerovote=2) and lock=0, update PUTREQ/RECIR to PUTREQ_POP and recirculate
 				- If valid=1 and iskeymatch=1
-					+ If canput=2 and isbackup=1 and iscase12=0, update PUTREQ as PUTREQ_CASE1 to server, clone_i2e for PUTRES to client
+					+ If canput=2 and isbackup=1 and iscase12=0, update PUTREQ/RECIR as PUTREQ_CASE1 to server, clone_i2e for PUTRES to client
-					+ Otherwise, update PUTREQ to PUTRES
+						- NOTE: current PUTREQ/RECIR has old key-value pair, we must clone original packet to egress pipeline
-					- NOTE: current PUTREQ has old key-value pair instead of new one, we must send original packet to egress pipeline
+					+ Otherwise, update PUTREQ/RECIR to PUTRES
-				- If (valid=0 or iskeymatch=0) and lock=1, update PUTREQ as PUTREQ_RECIR (with seq_hdr, not need to assign seq again) and recirculate
+				- If (valid=0 or iskeymatch=0) and lock=1, update PUTREQ/RECIR as PUTREQ_RECIR (with seq_hdr, not need to assign seq again) and recirculate
 				- Otherwise
-					+ If isbackup=0, update as PUTREQ_SEQ to server -> hash_partition_tbl
+					+ If isbackup=0, update PUTREQ/RECIR as PUTREQ_SEQ to server -> hash_partition_tbl
 					+ If isbackup=1, update PUTREQ as PUTREQ_MAY_CASE3 (embedded with other_hdr.iscase3)
 			- If "otherwise" and isbackup=1, try_case3
 	+ PUTREQ_LARGE/RECIR